-Body Mapping Exercises for Sensory Motor Reorganization - Don’t Feed the Nocebo!
+Body Mapping Exercises for Sensory Motor Reorganization - Don’t Feed the Nocebo

 We know that when someone sprains an ankle and they develop a limp, that new motor pattern of a limp can be very difficult to get rid of again.
 This happens because a change in their previous map of walking occurs when they limp.
 The ankle heals, but the limp remains.

 To change the limp, you might have to do one of two things:

-- Convince them that their ankle is healed (they may be limping to protect the ankle because six months later they still have pain and don’t believe that it has fully healed) and/or
+- Convince them that their ankle is healed (they may be limping to protect the ankle because six months later they still have pain and don’t believe that it has fully healed), and/or

-We are really good as physiotherapists at breaking down an activity like walking, and retraining it.
+We are really good as physiotherapists at breaking down an activity like walking and retraining it.
 However, how do you break down sitting?
 Changing sitting posture and telling them to sit up straight usually doesn’t change things and the evidence behind postural correction for pain is weak.

-This is called a top-down approach.
+This is called a top-down approach

-Watch a great Youtube Educational video, “Understanding the Complexity of Pain”
+Watch this great YouTube educational video - “Understanding the Complexity of Pain”:

-Chronicity may also be explained by fear, catastrophization, depression, anxiety, stress and a negative belief system that they can be well.
+Chronicity may also be explained by fear, catastrophization, depression, anxiety, stress, and a negative belief system that they can be well.
 Therefore, unless you measure what is going on with every individual patient, you may not effectively and efficiently uncover the “driver” of the problem.

 Every patient is a study sample of N=1.
 No two patients are identical.